Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 #### PeSIT E CFT/CFT

-- In requester mode, the pre-connection phase is mandatory.
+- In requester mode, the pre- connection phase is mandatory.
 In
     PeSIT E CFT profile, the SSERV parameter is used to particularize this string.